angel4sara/SQL-sql_zoo/SELECT in SELECT.md

 ```

 ###  Question 5: Percentages of Germany
 **Task: Germany (population roughly 80 million) has the largest population of the countries in Europe.
 Austria (population 8.5 million) has 11% of the population of Germany.
 Show the name and the population of each country in Europe.
-Show the population as a percentage of the population of Germany.
+Show the population as a percentage of the population of Germany.**
-The format should be Name, Percentage for example:.**

 ```sql
 SELECT name, CONCAT(CAST(ROUND(population/